Newcomer OSS-Candidates: Characterizing Contributions of Novice Developers to GitHub: Introduction

-The remainder of this paper is organized as follows: Section 2 introduces the concept of making a contribution to GitHub.
-Section 3 describes the data preparation, which includes preliminary survey verification and mining newcomer candidate repositories.
-Section 4 and Section 5 reports the approaches and results of our empirical study, while Section 6 discusses the implications of our findings.
-Section 7 discloses the threats to validity, and Section 8 presents related work.
-Finally, we conclude the paper in Section 9.
+The remainder of this paper is organized as follows: Section 2 describes the identification procedure for \newcomers.
+Section 3 reports the approaches and results of our empirical study, while Section 4 discusses the deviations, lesson learned and our findings.
+Section 5 discloses the threats to validity, Section 6 presents related work and finally, we conclude the paper in Section 7.
+To facilitate replication and future work in the area, we have prepared a replication package, which includes the studied 171 Newcomer OSS-Candidates' repositories, manually labeled datasets, the scripts for the quantitative analyses, and the survey materials.
+The package is available online at \url{https://github.com/NAIST-SE/NewcomerCandidate}.